End the COVID Madness: Get Vaccinated, Right!Mar 07, 2021 08:00AM ● By Nina Indigo

 “Read ‘Framework for Equitable Allocation of COVID-19 Vaccine’ at NAP.edu.”
 National Academies Press: OpenBook, www.nap.edu/read/25917/chapter/9

 Nina Indigo is a Storyteller and Digital Journalist @ FunTimes Magazine.
-She is also a Contributor @ InClub Magazine.
-She writes on topics for the health and wellness segments.
+She writes on topics for the health and wellness segment.
 She practices Vegetarianism, loves poetry, African/African American Literature, creative-writing, research, yoga poses and meditation.

 In her articles, she provides her readers with organic content for people of all backgrounds and communities, she is truthful, writes to empower and inform.
 She helps readers make their best holistic decisions in their lives, communities and societies.